unlight/asmt-javascript-questions/README.md

 ### Angular X
 - How does Angular2 AoT compilation works?
+- What is AoT?
+And what advantages it provides, what is the difference with JIT?
+- What is the difference between a component and a directive?

 ### Interview
 - How do you rate candidates?
 What skills do you rate as the most important for the company?